Informfully/Documentation/docs/source/methods.rst

 **experiments.launch**

-* Launches an experiment (meaning some configurations cannot be changed any more)
+* Launches an experiment (meaning some configurations cannot be changed anymore)
 * Input:

   * experimentId: Id of experiment